rpgreview/papersandpaychecks/pnp.md

 Due to various technological improvements and targetting systems, each firearm receives a +1 bonus to skill use every ten years i.e., +0 to the firearms skill at 1975, +1 at 1985, +2 at 1995, +3 at 2005, +4 at 2015, +5 at 2025, +6 at 2035, to a truly frightening +7 at 2045.
 If a firearm is denoted as semi-automatic, it can fire three bullets per action at -1 to the skill roll.
 If the firearm is capable of burst fire, it can fire five rounds, at -2 to hit for five rounds, per action.
 In addition, in burst fire mode a firearm can conduct a spray attack against multiple targets, at -2 per additional target, and with 1 round lost per 5m seperation between the targets.

 Resolution of the use of firearms is covered in section 1.6 Skills and Knowledges under 'Firearms', and 2.3 Tactical Task Resolution under 'Physical Conflict'.
-Characters receive a bonus of +2 up to their PER skill in meters, and -2 from the listed range to double that value.
+Characters receive a bonus of +2 up to their PER skill in meters, and -2 from the listed range to double that value as long range, and -4 to three times the listed range for extreme range.

 *Crossbow*: Less of a combat weapon and more of a hobby, the crossbow is a late medieval weapon that is still available as an exotic device.
 Relatively silent compared to guns.
 Requires a reloading action after each round. $200, 2 ENC, 1x damage, range 50m.